How to print a matrix in Python

 Common errors and challenges

-Even with the right tools, you might run into a few common roadblocks when printing matrices, but they're usually simple to fix.
+Even with the right tools, you might run into a few common roadblocks when printing matrices, but they're all straightforward to fix.

 Fixing type errors when using join() with numeric matrices